 - Proof and verification of any gift funds deposited into your account within the last 2 months

 Your lender may also ask you for supplemental information on any debts you owe, like a student loan or an auto loan.
-Cooperate with your lender and provide any requested information as soon as you can.
+Cooperation with your lender only makes the mortgage loan process easier, so be sure to provide any requested information as soon as possible.

-How To Get A Mortgage With Rocket Mortgage®By Quicken Loans®
+How To Get A Mortgage With Rocket Mortgage®

 Once you have all of your documentation in order, it’s time to start searching for a loan.
 Here’s what you can expect when you apply for a home loan with Rocket Mortgage®.